m8ttyB/m8ttyb.github.io/content/blog/2022/writing_again.md

 I recently joined [Planet Labs](https://planet.com/), where the group has carved out a new role within the Platform Operations team - Operational Readiness Engineering.

 I have a rich past working in Open Source; as a project maintainer and core contributor with IBM and Mozilla.
-The two and a half years between Mozilla and Planet were spent exploring Site Reliability engineering.
+The two and a half years between Mozilla and Planet were spent exploring Reliability Engineering.

-Interesting moments over the past several years:
+Interesting professional moments:

 * Shifting from IC roles with a Test Engineering orientation to Site Reliability and Operational Readiness.
 * Firefox Interoperability Engineering Manager and the adventures therein.
 * Selenium project contributor, Python bindings.